renesh007/iidentifiiForum/README.md

     To publish the database, use the `sqlpackage` tool:

     ```
-    sqlpackage /Action:Publish /SourceFile:"path/to/your/Forum.Database.dacpac" /TargetServerName:"(localdb)\MSSQLLocalDB" /TargetDatabaseName:"Forum"
+    sqlpackage /Action:Publish /SourceFile:"Forum.Database/bin/Debug/Forum.Database.dacpac" /TargetServerName:"(localdb)\MSSQLLocalDB" /TargetDatabaseName:"Forum"
     ```

-    * Replace `path/to/your/Forum.Database.dacpac` with the actual path to the `.dacpac` file within the solution.
+    * Replace `Forum.Database/bin/Debug/Forum.Database.dacpac` with the actual path to the `.dacpac` file within the solution.
+It can be changed to `Forum.Database/bin/Release` or `Forum.Database/bin/Debug` depending on you build profile

     * Update the `/TargetServerName` if you are not using SQL Server LocalDB.